 Just now she let me know she’s made some additions.

 I mean…FWOOM!
 That’s the energy I feel with how its evolved in the last week and a half.

 That “FWOOM” energy is what I felt the flyer was all about.
 Hands in the air, big energy on…FWOOM!

-And there was something safer, something more removed about the first one – like, hey, we’d created this light bubble (one of the intentions of the evening), and it’s kind of safely disconnected from me.
+And there was something safer, something more removed about the first one – like, hey, we’d created this light bubble, and it’s kind of safely disconnected from me.

 And this second version is like, yep, hey, here we are, I AM IN THIS.

 Very powerful.
 I love it!!